ese5160/PLANT_SURVIVAL_SYSTEM/README.md

 - **HRS 04**: A photodiode-based light sensor interfaced via ADC and detected lux levels (±2 lux).
 It helped disable sensors at night to save power.

 - **HRS 05**: A soil NPK sensor (via RS485 + UART) measured nitrogen, phosphorus, and potassium levels.
-It requires only 5V and RS485 module is power vai different system based on the rating (3.3v or 5V module).
+It requires only 5V and RS485 module is powered via a separate system based on the rating (3.3v or 5V module).

 - **HRS 06**: A DC water pump (500 ml/min) was activated via GPIO based on soil moisture and adjusted for temperature and weather.